-Addiction is a chronic, neurobiological disease that affects the mind, body, and spirit.
-Like other chronic diseases, it is a progressive illness, and, if left untreated, it can be fatal.
+Addiction is a chronic, neurobiological disease that affects your mind, body, and spirit.
+Like other chronic diseases, it is a progressive illness; if left untreated, it can be fatal.
 But there is real hope for recovery and a new, more fulfilling life.

-Support in sobriety and in attaining long-lasting recovery is found in 12-Step practice and regular participation in 12-Step programs and groups.
-These groups are designed for people with alcoholism and other addictions, as well as their family members and loved ones.
-The philosophy is based on developing a relationship with a Higher Power and a helping fellowship that encourages an honest mindset and altruism.
-12-Step fellowships facilitate a daily practice for sober and healthy living.
+If you have struggled to stay sober on your own, support for long-lasting recovery can be found in regular participation in a 12-Step recovery program.
+12-Step principles are helpful, practical guides for people with alcoholism and other addictions as well as their family members and loved ones.
+The philosophy is based on developing a relationship with a Higher Power, whatever that may be for you, and a connection within a helping fellowship that encourages an honest mindset and altruism.
+These fellowships facilitate a daily practice for sober and healthy living.

 A Seamless Integration of Medical, Clinical, and Spiritual Services